fetchai/cosmos-consensus/docs/tendermint-core/configuration.md

 # When set to true, tells indexer to index all compositeKeys (predefined keys:
 # "tx.hash", "tx.height" and all keys from DeliverTx responses).
 #
 # Note this may be not desirable (see the comment above).
-IndexEvents has a
+IndexKeys has a
-# precedence over IndexAllEvents (i.e. when given both, IndexEvents will be
+# precedence over IndexAllKeys (i.e. when given both, IndexKeys will be
 # indexed).
 index_all_keys = false